goldbergjeffrey/qs-jwt-examples/docs/node-examples.md

 <a name="general"></a>
 ## general information

 * Please make sure to import the Consumer Sales app (if you have not already) before running the mashup example.
+The app is located in the qlik-apps folder at the root of the repository.
 Obtain the guid for the app.

 * Please follow the **[instructions}(vpconfig.md)** on setting up a json web token virtual proxy in Qlik Sense before continuing with the node examples.